AdobeDocs/experience-manager-cloud-service.en/help/forms/adaptive-forms-tables.md

 The visibility expression for a table or a row can be defined in the Panel properties tab of their corresponding Edit component dialog.
 The expressions for a cell can be defined in the Script tab of its Edit component dialog.

-For the complete list of Adaptive Forms classes, events, objects, and public APIs, see [JavaScript Library API reference for Adaptive Forms](https://helpx.adobe.com/experience-manager/6-5/forms/javascript-api/index.html).
+For the complete list of adaptive forms classes, events, objects, and public APIs, see [JavaScript Library API reference for adaptive forms](https://helpx.adobe.com/experience-manager/6-5/forms/javascript-api/index.html).

 ## Mobile layouts {#mobile-layouts}

-Tables in Adaptive Forms provide unmatched experience mobile devices because of its fluid and responsive layouts. [!DNL AEM Forms] offers two types of mobile layouts for tables - Headers on left and Collapsible columns.
+Tables in adaptive forms provide unmatched experience mobile devices because of its fluid and responsive layouts.
+AEM Forms offers two types of mobile layouts for tables - Headers on left and Collapsible columns.

 You can configure a mobile layout for a table from the Styling tab of the Edit component dialog for a table.